KatharaFramework/Kathara/.github/ISSUE_TEMPLATE/bug_report.md

 <details>
 <summary>"check" Command Output</summary>
 ```
-Add here the output of $NETKIT_HOME/check or $NETKIT_HOME$/check depending on your platform (first is for linux and MacOS, second one is for Windows)
+Add here the output of $NETKIT_HOME/check or %NETKIT_HOME%\check depending on your operating system (the first is for Linux/MacOS, the second one is for Windows)
 ```
 </details>